MoPatel30/Modified-Space-Invaders-Game/README.md

 (Before my intervention, the executable JAR file would consist of only one alien and a player with the functionality of only going left.
 Rest of the features were implemented by me.)

 ## Creator:
-Mohammed Patel
+Creator: Mohammed Patel

 2nd Year Computer Science & Software Engineering Student at Loyola University Chicago

-Lead Website developer for Blockchain@LUC
+Lead Website Developer for Blockchain@LUC

+Feel free to email me @Mopatel1214@gmail.com for any questions, comments, or concerns. :)

 ## Important note